 21. Go to the bathroom before you go to bed

-There is not a whole lot worse than having to get up in the middle of the night and tromp through the snow to go to the bathroom.
+There is nothing worse than having to get up in the middle of the night and tromp through the snow to go to the bathroom.
 We always make sure that everyone goes to the bathroom before bed.
 This is especially important for our kids.
 We have learned from experience that it is no fun having to help kids get up, put on their warm clothes, and go to the bathroom while camping in cold weather.

 22. Plan good winter activities